wangziqi2013/wangziqi2013.github.io/_posts/2022-03-08-qemu-cheat-sheet.markdown

 After invoking the command, the kernel build configuration will be written into a file `.config` under the source tree.
 This file will be used by the build system.
 Just run `make` to start building the kernel.
 You may also want to specify `-j` followed by the number of concurrent build threads.
-Refrain from using `make -j` with a large thread count or with the parallelism of the system, especially on large machines with tens of cores, because the kernel building process is memory-consuming, and using up all cores for the task may deplete system memory and render the entire system irresponsive.
+Refrain from using `make -j` with a large thread count or without any number which will use the parallelism of the system, though, especially on large machines with tens of cores.
+The reason is that the kernel building process is cpu- and memory-intensive, and dedicating all cores for the task may deplete system memory and render the entire system irresponsive.

-****
+**Booting QEMU with the New Kernel**

+Once kernel build finishes, you should be able to find the uncompressed kernel image, `vmlinux`, in the root of the kernel source tree.
+This image, however, cannot be directly used to boot the system.
+The compressed kernel image resides in `arch/x86/boot/` as file `bzImage`.

+One way of replacing the old kernel with the newly compiled one is to copy the binary `bzImage` into the `/boot/` directory of the disk image (not your host system!) as `vmlinuz`.
+The bootloader will use it as the kernel the next time you start the system.

+An even better way, if you are using QEMU, is to specify the kernel image to load using QEMU command line option `-kernel`.
+This option allows users to specify a kernel image (i.e., the `bzImage`) that exists in the host system (not the emulated guest!), such the image will be loaded directly by QEMU into the emulated address space, rather than following the regular booting process and using whatever in the emulated `/boot/` directory.

 **Disabling Ubuntu Automatic Upgrade**